-Senior Chief Ben Randall is a legend among Coast Guard rescue swimmers.
+Senior Chief Petty Officer Ben Randall of Coast Guard Station Kodiak, Alaska is a legend among Coast Guard rescue swimmers.
 He has more than two hundred saves, holds all the records, and has been allowed to stay on past the usual retirement age.
-But then, a rescue mission goes terribly wrong.
-Out of his crew, only he survives.
+But then, a rescue mission in the Bering Sea goes terribly wrong.
+His helicopter crashes while trying to pull him and a shipwreck survivor out of the water.
+Out of his crew, only Randall survives.

 This film contains examples of:

 - The Atoner: Randall and Jake turns out to be this as well.

 - Badass Boast: Jake makes one after the A-School CO gives his speech.
 Who then retorts that the record holder was standing at the back of the room.